India, UK to launch solar Green Grids Initiative at COP26 | Headlines

 It added: "The ISA is an observer to the United Nations Framework Convention on Climate Change (UNFCCC) and has been an active participant at Conference of Parties (COPs).

-''To continue with ISA's efforts at global outreach, the ISA Secretariat will participate in the forthcoming 26th UN Climate Change Conference of the Parties (COP26), to be held under the UK presidency, at Glasgow (Scotland) between November 1 and November 12, 2021."
+''To continue with ISA's efforts at global outreach, the ISA Secretariat will participate in the forthcoming 26th UN Climate Change Conference of the Parties (COP26), to be held under the UK presidency, at Glasgow (Scotland) between 1 November and 12 November 2021."
+PTI AK RS RS

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)